I am editor of Melmac Central, sell retro on Etsy, and host three podcasts, life is wonderful.

 Even though there are many ethical sellers on Fiverr, including me and many people I know, as in the old saying a few bad apples spoil it for the bunch!

-Fake Reviews.
 Some unethical sellers offer services that pose a real threat to American businesses.
 I will give a true-story example.
 A catering business in the USA, Big Fat Daddy's, was victimized by a competitor who bought a $5 "fake review" gig on Fiverr.
 The USA business was pummeled by one-star Facebook reviews by people living in Cyprus, Russia, and India who had never actually used the services.

 These types of unethical sellers can hurt American businesses.
 Facebook won't remove a legit Facebook user or their feedback unless you can prove it comes from a marketing profile.
 From the photo below you can see this is true.
 It would be impossible to track down who ordered this feedback and how.
 This can happen to anyone.

-Junk Links.
 For example, a Level 2 seller on Fiverr—who is sure to hit level 3—offers backlink creation using automated techniques that I have personally ordered and found to be partly a scam.
 The software creates junk links that are often removed from sites in a week or two.
 When I look them up a few days later, they redirect to someone else's profile page.
-They also give sellers a bunch of redirect links, which are nothing but fake links which are not really there.
-However, the seller has tons of orders in queue and gets great ratings.
+They also give sellers a bunch of redirect links, which are nothing but fake links that are not really there.
+However, the seller has tons of orders in the queue and gets great ratings.
 Most of the reviews are positive because the average person doesn't understand that a redirect PHP link, placed after any site you choose to show someone, will work, but really just isn't real.
 Unless you are skilled in these things you would never know.
 Leaving bad feedback for a seller who has thousands of positives won't do anything.

 Quality of Work